José Zúñiga (artist): Career

 During his career, he has continued to exhibit individually both in Mexico and abroad, as well as teach at La Esmeralda, where he was director from 1991 to 1993.
 His works can be found in public and private collections such as those of the Museo de Arte Moderno and the Musée National d'Art Moderne in Paris.

-Zúñiga is a neo figurative painter, but he considers himself a colorist first.
-He starts with figurative outlines but there are abstract elements.
-His work is generally influenced by pre Hispanic colors and lines.
+Zúñiga was described as a neo figurative painter; he considered himself primarily a colorist.
+His painting method involved starting with figurative outlines, but also including abstract elements.
+His work was generally influenced by pre-Hispanic artwork.